When Your Dog Goes Blind

 Treatment meant to stimulate tear production wasn’t effective, so her condition is apparently the immune-mediated type that doesn't respond to treatment.
 With no tears whatsoever, her eyes must be kept continuously lubricated with ophthalmologic ointment to prevent corneal ulcers.
 The vet recommended a product for humans (one I use myself, in fact) GenTeal P.M., made by ALCON.
 Thicker than drops or gel, it obscures the vision a bit (like looking through cellophane), but lasts longer.

 I open a new tube for her every third day and one for myself every two weeks (I only use it for sleeping).
 Naturally, I keep my tubes and hers separated so there's no chance of using the wrong one for either of us and causing cross-contamination.
 Each tiny little tube contains only slightly more than 1/10 of a fluid ounce and costs up to $12 plus tax at a local pharmacy or supermarket.
-I searched online for the best price and buy it in bulk for $10.49 per tube at drugstore.com.
-There's no shipping cost with a $35 purchase, and it arrives in only a few days.
+I searched online for the best price and bought it in bulk for $10.49 per tube with free shipping.
 Since it's impossible to squeeze out the last little bit of ointment from the tube by hand, I recently ordered some small tools made to do just that, called "tube squeezers" or "keys."
 For readers old enough to remember, they work like the "keys" that used to roll open sardine tins.

 Reapplication of GenTeal during the night rarely awakens her because she’s accustomed to the routine.
 In fact, it's kind of humorous that I can hold her eyelids open and put a glop of ointment in each of her eyes without disturbing her rest.